xpall/n8n-autoscaling/README.md

 ## Quick Start

 1. Copy or Clone this repository to a folder of your choice
+2. Rename .env.example to .env
-2. Configure your environment variables in the .env file - defaults are good to go, but set new passwords and tokens.
+3. Configure your environment variables in the .env file - defaults are good to go, but set new passwords and tokens.
-3. Run:
+4. Run:
    ```bash
    docker compose up -d
    ```